mayetapia/ontosyll/README.md

 </p>

 ## Syllabus Ontology Creation
-NeOn methodology propose activities to carry out the building of an ontology.
+NeOn methodology proposes a set of activities to carry out the building of an ontology.
 In the next graph, we show the activities that we followed in the syllabus ontology creation.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/43136359/56059536-25b9a600-5d19-11e9-9f3b-375242b3f5f2.PNG">